2023/2024 Christmas and New Year kerbside collection information

 Upsizing or downsizing

-If you are no longer able to handle the 240 litre recycling or FOGO bin, you can ask for a smaller bin.
+If you are no longer able to handle the 240-litre recycling or FOGO bin, you can ask for a smaller bin.

 Contact the Wheelie Waste on 1800 999 690.

-About the 4-bin system
+About the four-bin system

 The main aim of the four-bin system is to minimise the amount of waste being sent to landfill.
 Sending rubbish to landfill is the least preferred waste treatment outcome.
 It is also very expensive because the Victorian Government charges a landfill levy which has risen significantly in recent years.
-Recycling or re-using household waste is brings about better environmental outcomes and is more cost-effective.
+Recycling or re-using household waste brings about better environmental outcomes and is more cost-effective.

 So what goes in my landfill bin?

 - Polystyrene including meat trays

 - Disposable coffee cups

 - Milkshake, soft drink and ice cream cups